pquentin/blog/content/2017-04-02_async-library-color.md

 before async can happen.
-Among other things, [Python 2 support has to be dropped](https://github.com/kennethreitz/requests/issues/1390#issuecomment-225395648), and it won't be happen before a few years.
+Among other things, [Python 2 support has to be dropped](https://github.com/kennethreitz/requests/issues/1390#issuecomment-225395648), and it won't happen before a few years.
 It *is* possible to use a threadpool to simulate synchronous code in a asynchronous way, but it's only a measure of last resort.